-The program will consist of readings by Manijeh Nasrabadi from her memoir, "A Far Corner of the Revolution," followed by a lecture by Professor Ahmad Karimi-Hakkak titled "In Search of Responsive Understanding: Iranians Bring their Story to the World."
-Celebrated pianist Ariana Barkeshli will perform a number of piano pieces from Iranian composers.
+The program consisted of readings by Manijeh Nasrabadi from her memoir, "A Far Corner of the Revolution," followed by a lecture by Professor Ahmad Karimi-Hakkak titled, "In Search of Responsive Understanding: Iranians Bring their Story to the World."
+Celebrated pianist Ariana Barkeshli performed a number of piano pieces from Iranian composers.

 Manijeh Nasrabadi is a doctoral student at New York University and Co-Director of the Association of Iranian-American Writers.
 She holds a B.A. from Brown University and an M.F.A. in Creative Writing from Hunter College.
 Dr. Ahmad Karimi-Hakkak is Professor and Director of the Roshan Center for Persian Studies at the University of Maryland, College Park.
 Ariana Barkeshli is a pianist, music educator, and scholar.
 She has performed at American universities and at numerous international conferences and cultural events.

-Students and faculty in a variety of disciplines will benefit from this program on contemporary Iranian Literature and music.
-In light of much negative political coverage of Iran, this program will help our students, faculty, and community members learn about Iranian people, their experiences, culture, and aspirations.
-This event is free of charge and open to the public.
+Students and faculty in a variety of disciplines benefited from this program on contemporary Iranian Literature and music.
+In light of much negative political coverage of Iran, this program helped our students, faculty, and community members learn about Iranian people, their experiences, culture, and aspirations.

-* On April 19, 2010, the Center for Middle Eastern Dialogue presented a talk by Professor Hamid Dabashi of Columbia University on "Islam and a Just World Order".
-The event included musical entertainment by Yemeni singer, percussionist (dumbek and frame drum) and oud player Ahamed Alrodini n and Israeli percussionist Isaac Gutwilik.
+"Islam and a Just World Order" - The Center presented a talk by Professor Hamid Dabashi of Columbia University.
+The event included musical entertainment by Yemeni singer, percussionist (dumbek and frame drum) and oud player Ahamed Alrodini and Israeli percussionist Isaac Gutwilik.